Cindy597/msan622/final-project/README.md

 * Evaluation:
-  The lie factor of this plot is also 1 since there is no misrepresentation and the trend of each line is just based on the accurate sales record; The data-density is relative lower than Heatmap, however it is still reasonable for this plot (the density can be decreased by using `brushing`, which will be described  in the interactivity part); The legend makes the data-ink a little bit low, but I think it is necessary in my plot to distinguish months.
+  The lie factor of this plot is also 1 since there is no misrepresentation and the trend of each line is just based on the accurate sales record; The data-density is relative lower than Heat map, however it is still reasonable for this plot (the density can be decreased by using `brushing`, which will be described  in the interactivity part); The legend makes the data-ink a little bit low, but I think it is necessary in my plot to distinguish months.
 I think the data-ink ratio is good for this plot after
   I removed excessive axis titles, grid, tick marks.

 * What I learned about the dataset from the visualization:
   From the above small multiples, we can see the detailed sales record by month and day.
 In general, the sales in August are higher than other months except October 28th to 30th.
-Also there is a sudden increase　sales in middle of October due to some unknown reason which need more data analysis to explore.
+Also, there is a sudden increase in sales in middle of October due to some unknown reason which need more data analysis to explore.